 In “I Analyzed a Year of My Reporting for Gender Bias (Again)” an article written in The Atlantic by Adrienne Lafrance, it analyzes a number of articles and the gender representations in each.
-Out of the 136 articles written and the 2,065 people mentioned over the course of a year…only 25 percent of people mentioned were women.
+Out of the 136 articles written and the 2,065 people mentioned over the course of a year, only 25 percent of people mentioned were women.
 While this may be only one analysis of a strand of journalistic articles, it does not make it any less true that women are underrepresented in media.
-Male biases is huge in the world of journalism and media.
+Male biases are huge in the world of journalism and media.
 Men are newsworthy, while women are seen as eye candy.

 “When women do show up in the news, it is often as ‘eye candy,’ thus reinforcing women’s value as sources of visual pleasure rather than residing in the content of their views,” wrote a group of researchers from the University of Bristol and Cardiff University published earlier this month.

 With the help of Nathan Matias, a Ph.D. student at the MIT Media Lab and a fellow at Harvard’s Berkman Center, the two conducted various studies of Lawrence’s work and came to the same conclusion.
 The studies are consistent in the underrepresentation of women in media and the lack of female names as a source.
-What makes woman not the best possible source?
+What makes women not the best possible source?
 Nothing.

 Matias and Lawrence brainstormed on what could be done to make a difference: